 Get Rid of the Colors

 The way out?
-Switch to the grayscale mode which will sort of turn your phone into nothing more than a tool.
-Going monochrome also makes your phone look less fun than the real world around you which in turn impels you to spend more time outside instead of staring at that slab of a screen in your hand.
-You can, of course, return to the normal view when at the end of the day, you treat yourself with thirty minutes of Instagram.
+Switch to the grayscale mode, which will sort of turn your phone into nothing more than a tool.
+Going monochrome also makes your phone look less fun than the real world around you, which in turn impels you to spend more time outside instead of staring at that slab of a screen in your hand.
+You can, of course, return to the normal view when at the end of the day, you treat yourself to thirty minutes of Instagram.
 A grayscale option is available on both iOS and Android and doesn’t need a third-party app.

 On iOS, the steps are a lot more straightforward.
 Head into the settings, then the General section, and in there, “Accessibility.
-Now, select “Display Accommodations”, “Color Filters” after that, and finally choose Grayscale.
+Now, select “Display Accommodations” and “Color Filters” after that, and finally, choose Grayscale.

 No Addictive Apps on the Homescreen

 One of the small habits which have saved me from endless periods of procrastination is just eliminating addictive apps like Instagram from the home screen.
-Before every time I would unlock my phone for say checking an email, I would somehow end up on Instagram for an hour.
+Before, every time I would unlock my phone to say, checking an email, I would somehow end up on Instagram for an hour.
 The only reason apparently that was happening was due to the fact that the Email app was right next to Instagram.
-Removing the icon from there surprisingly is one of the key factors behind why I have finally managed to curb my nomophobia instincts.
+Removing the icon from there, surprisingly, is one of the key factors behind why I have finally managed to curb my nomophobia instincts.

 Away from the Night Stand

-Another hack which I’ve grown used to in the past few weeks is placing my phone away from the nightstand before going to sleep.
-This enables two constructive habits — you won’t be scrolling social feeds right before and after sleeping and second, you’ll have to get up for dismissing the alarm defeating the purpose of the snooze devil.
+Another hack that I’ve grown used to in the past few weeks is placing my phone away from the nightstand before going to sleep.
+This enables two constructive habits — you won’t be scrolling social feeds right before, and after sleeping and second, you’ll have to get up for dismissing the alarm defeating the purpose of the snooze devil.

-Those were a couple of habits I have regularly stuck to in the last few weeks and trust me, it does work.
+Those were a couple of habits I have regularly stuck to in the last few weeks, and trust me, it does work.
 You’ll just have to be a bit patient.
-Of course, there are more substantial tips which you can look into such as switching to a dumbphone for a while or simply uninstalling apps like Instagram.
+Of course, there are more substantial tips that you can look into, such as switching to a dumbphone for a while or simply uninstalling apps like Instagram.
 You can read more about those here.